 - 1 teaspoon Worcestershire sauce

 - Add tomato paste and seasonings.
-Cook for 2 minutes to develop flavor.
+Cook over medium heat for 2 minutes to develop flavor.
 Add in tomato sauce and beef broth, turn the heat to medium-high, and bring the mixture to a boil.

-- Once the mixture is boiling, add in the noodles and turn the heat down to medium.
+- Once the mixture is boiling, stir the noodles into the mixture and turn the heat down to medium-low.
 Simmer, uncovered, for 10-12 minutes, stirring occasionally, or until noodles cooked through and sauce is absorbed.
 If needed, add in a bit of additional water or broth if you see the liquid is evaporating before the noodles are fully cooked.